CEAA Constitution & Rules Version 3.5 August 2020

 North West - Vacant

 London – South East – Home Counties – Karl Smith

 South West – Georgina Wood

 4.5 The duties of the President, Vice President, General & Membership Secretary and Treasurer shall be those normally pertaining to their posts.
-Any sub Committees will be nominated and voted for by The Executive and The Council.
-The Executive and The Council will have the power to co-opt any person on to a sub Committee on the basis of specialised knowledge.
+Any sub Committees will have the right to co-opt any person on to a sub Committee on the basis of specialised knowledge.
 Any sub Committee will be led by an Executive or Council member who will report the progress to The Executive and The Council.